7.1.1 Allocation of Funds

 Exceptions to the requirement that institutions operate their auxiliary enterprises on a self-supporting basis shall be recognized as follows:

-- Institutions may choose to operate some auxiliary enterprise activities on a loss basis, but must indicate in their five-year plans how the costs of such activities will be covered by revenues generated through other auxiliary operations.
-It shall be the Board of Regents’ determination as to whether such losses are sustainable based on the institution’s five-year plan.
+- Institutions may choose to operate some auxiliary enterprise activities on a loss basis, but must indicate in their five-year plans how the costs of such activities will be covered by revenues generated through other auxiliary operations and must also provide an alternative plan reflecting the elimination or privatization of the auxiliary.
+The Board of Regents may, upon recommendation of the Chancellor, direct the institution to eliminate or privatize the auxiliary (BoR Minutes, October 2013).

-- Institutions may apply general fund resources to auxiliary enterprise operations where such expenditures can be justified as supporting the primary mission of the institution.
+- Institutions may apply general fund resources to auxiliary enterprise operations where such expenditures can be justified as supporting the primary mission of the institution; however, use of general fund resources for auxiliary enterprise operations is strongly discouraged and must be approved in advance by the Chancellor under procedures established by the USG chief fiscal officer.
 In no instance may general fund revenues be used to support athletic scholarships.
-The use and amount of general revenues applied to the support of auxiliary enterprise operations shall be included in the five-year plan.
+The use and amount of general revenues applied to the support of auxiliary enterprise operations shall be included in the five-year plan (BoR Minutes, October 2013).

 Accounting records for auxiliary enterprises will be maintained on the full accrual basis.
 Therefore, funded depreciation will be required for all auxiliary enterprise service equipment, buildings, infrastructure and facilities, and other improvements.
 The reserve for depreciation will be used for repair and replacement of auxiliary assets according to guidelines provided in Section 7.0, Capitalization, of the Business Procedures Manual.
 The funds collected will be left with the institutions (BoR Minutes, February, 2007).